blutui/dev.blutui.com/src/pages/docs/canvas/tags/include.md

 {% include ajax ? 'ajax.canvas' : 'not_ajax.canvas' %}
 ```

 You can mark an include with `ignore missing` in which case Canvas will ignore the statement if the template to be included does not exist.
 It has to be placed just after the template name.
-Here some valid examples:
+Here are some valid examples:

 ```twig {% process=false %}
 {% include 'sidebar.canvas' ignore missing %}